Parallel Computing Course Review Notes

 3.8 Memory Access Patterns

-If neither reading nor writing can be coalesced, priority should be given to ensuring coalesced writing.
-Non-coalesced access to read-only data can be cached with the __ldg() function, or converted to coalesced by using shared memory.
+If both read and write cannot be coalesced, then coalesced writing should be prioritized.
+Non-coalesced access to read-only data can be cached with the __ldg() function or converted to coalesced access using shared memory.

 3.9 Shared Memory and Bank Conflict